 English Riding Boots

-Also we’ve now talked about short and long riding boots a few times so we should go over that in more detail.
+We’ve now talked about short and long English riding boots a few times.
+Now I think we should go over that in more detail.

 English Riding Boots: Are Short or Long Riding Boots Better?

 If so, take the time to go through the dress code for the event you’re competing in.
 More than likely, you’ll need to get tall boots.
 This isn’t always the case, especially with young riders, but as the level increases, the formality does too.

 This is why I started off with tall boots – I knew I wanted to compete and I didn’t want to invest in more than one pair of boots initially.

-If you get the right pair of tall boots, then you can probably just get away with one pair for a while.
+If you get the right pair of tall boots (and have more flexible ankles than me!), then you can probably just get away with one pair for a while.

-Competitions (and of course satefy) are the only main restriction on which type of English boots you can buy.
+Competitions (and of course safety) are the main restriction on which type of English boots you can buy.
 After that, it comes down to the other 3 things: budget, material and style.

 Long boots are not generally better than short boots or vice versa.
 They both have strengths and weaknesses.